1B05H1N/learning-kubernetes/README.md

 # learning-kubernetes
-Notes from LinkedIn Learning Learning Kubernetes Course created by Karthik Gaekwad
+Notes and excercises from the LinkedInLearning course: "Learning Kubernetes" created by Karthik Gaekwad

 https://www.linkedin.com/learning/learning-kubernetes